List of Dartmouth Big Green men's ice hockey seasons

 This is a season-by-season list of records compiled by Dartmouth in men's ice hockey.

-Dartmouth College has played in four NCAA tournaments in its history but currently hold the longest drought for teams that have made at least one appearance.
-Their last tournament berth occurred in 1980.
+Dartmouth College has played in five NCAA tournaments in its history, with the most recent coming in 2026.
+They formerly held the longest drought for teams that made at least one appearance, as they went 46 years between appearances from 1980 to 2026.
+They won the ECAC tournament for the first time in 2026.